SlimaineB/duckdb-rest-jdbc/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 8 (to be compatible with .taco of Tableau Server)
 - Maven
 - Docker (optional, for server deployment)